 A counselling session lasts fifty minutes and cost £48 for adults and £42 for those under eighteen.
+Couples Therapy is £68 per session.
 After an initial session there is no commitment to continue if you think counselling may not be right for you.
-Fees are usually paid at the beginning of each session by cash or cheque.
-We also accept bank transfer by arrangement.
+Fees are usually paid at the beginning of each session by cash or twenty-four hours in advance by Bank Transfer.

-There is no definitive answer but you will work together with your counsellor or therapist to determine what feels right for you.
+There is no definitive answer but Suzanne will work with you to determine what feels right for you.

-Initially, you may find the sessions bring to the surface some painful and uncomfortable feelings but your counsellor or therapist will support you through your journey.
+Initially, you may find the sessions bring to the surface some painful and uncomfortable feelings but Suzanne will support you through your journey.
 Although everyone has a different experience, health service research indicates over 88% of clients rated counselling as very helpful.

 A counsellor offers you an understanding as you explore your thoughts, feelings and emotions.
 A counsellor helps you to discover your own answers so you can become clearer about the best way to move forward and create positive change.
 A counsellor is alongside you in your journey and supports you in the choices you make and helps you strengthen your ability to find solutions to your difficulties.

 A therapist helps you explore how your past may be impacting on your present and will support you in developing greater understanding about recurrent feelings, behaviours and ways of thinking.
 A therapist will help you to explore your often unconscious protective strategies which may be hindering you.
 A therapist will help you resolve experiences from your past and support you in laying a foundation for a positive future.